Apple in the enterprise? It’s nice, but you may need bigger change

 In many technology investments, enterprises get as far as the Substitution, and never get to the last part, in which their business is Redefined.

-Yet, all the analysis shows that those enterprises which manage to make that leap become inherently more efficient and more engaged, giving them strong advantage against more traditional hide-bound competitors trapped in dated business practises.
+Yet, all the analysis shows that those enterprises that manage to make that leap become inherently more efficient and more engaged, giving them strong advantages against more traditional hide-bound competitors trapped in dated business practices.

 Living in the future

-Today’s tech landscape sees Microsoft more interested in providing multi-platform enterprise-focused services than it is in selling operating systems; it sees IBM investing tens of billions in Red Hat as it works to create its own cloud-based enterprise business platform (which may have a huge impact on the future of the PC industry); we see Apple reach partnerships to be a peer player across all these verticals.
-We also see Google’s irresponsible privacy-destructive business practises called into question.
+Today’s tech landscape sees Microsoft more interested in providing multi-platform enterprise-focused services than it is in selling operating systems; it sees IBM investing tens of billions of dollars in Red Hat as it works to create its own cloud-based enterprise business platform (which may have a huge impact on the future of the PC industry); we see Apple reach partnerships to be a peer player across all these verticals.
+We also see Google’s irresponsible privacy-destructive business practices increasingly called into question.

 That’s where we are.

-We’re also seeing some of the world’s most risk averse businesses (at least when it comes to their own money), the banks, facing technological challenge potentially so damaging that Gartner warns 80 percent of them could go out of business, become commoditized, or otherwise struggle to survive by 2030.
+We’re also seeing some of the world’s most risk-averse businesses (at least when it comes to their own money) – the banks – facing technological challenges potentially so damaging that Gartner warns 80% of them could go out of business, become commoditized, or otherwise struggle to survive by 2030.

 Vision is everything